[Investigation] Cyprus: Russia's EU weak link?

 But there was no backlash because "people in Cyprus think everybody's laundering Russian money - the Americans, the Germans, the Brits - so why should we be any different?", Demetriades said.

-"Public opinion won't save Western democracy", he added.
+"Public opinion won't save Western democracy", he said.